 1. Scientists were hampered by their objective, apolitical cultural practices, and failed to translate their findings into meaningful, political action.
 “Indeed, the most startling aspect of this story is just how much these people knew, and how unable they were to act upon what they knew.Knowledge did not translate into power.”

 2. Science had become siloed into narrow areas of expertise, and scientists were unprepared to reach beyond those areas to interact with and connect deeply with a broader audience.

 We know what’s happening.
 We know how badly it’s going to turn out.
 And we know it’s largely the responsibility of our scientific community to literally prevent the “collapse of Western civilization”.
-But how exactly do we translate knowledge into power?
+But how exactly do we translate knowledge into power?fired up.

 On February 16, a group of UC Berkeley science graduate students led by Brandon Wood (AS&T), Sam Kohn (Physics), Jonathan Morris (AS&T) , Brendan Folie (Physics), and Ben Fildier (EPS), organized a fiery symposium event called “Fired Up” to address the question:

 “What tangible actions can we take as graduate students, and which strategies are the most effective?”

 At the event, climate and environmental organizations from across the Bay Area gave a series of flash-talks about their various efforts and posed ideas about how to channel our energy effectively and make the changes we want to see.

 Organizations in attendance included: